 - Future Challenges: Complementary measures may be focus on developing a strategy for macroeconomic hedging. - For this purpose we may explore two complementary approaches: - Management of international reserves.
-In case of adverse shocks, portfolio return increases. - Insurance commodity prices, economic cycle.
+In case of adverse shocks, portfolio return should increase. - Insurance commodity prices, economic cycle.

-Crisis Prevention: International Financial Architecture and Domestic Policies
+Crisis Prevention: Domestic Policy Framework and International Financial Architecture

-Sergio Lehmann B.

-Head of International Analysis

-Central Bank of Chile
+Sergio Lehmann B. Head of International Analysis Central Bank of Chile